Interpretation templates

 tab_model(model4, show.std = T, show.ci = F, collapse.se = T, p.style = "stars")

-Dependent variable (conrinc) first, followed by independent variables separated by a plus (+).
+Dependent variable (conrinc) first, followed by the independent variables separated by a plus (+).

-Age in years, days of poor physical health past 30 days, and education in years are statistically significant predictors of personal income since the p values are less than 0.05.
-Confidence in the existence of God is not a statistically significant predictor of personal income since the p value is greater than 0.05.
+Respondents’ age, days of poor physical health past 30 days, and respondents' education in years are statistically significant predictors of respondents’ personal income since the p values are less than 0.05.
+Respondent's confidence in the existence of God is not a statistically significant predictor of respondents’ personal income since the p value is greater than 0.05.

-A year increase in age increases personal income by $504.
-A day increase in poor physical health past 30 days decreases personal income by $857.
-A year increase in the years of education increases personal income by $4,845.
+A year increase in respondents’ age increases respondents’ personal income by $504.
+A day increase in poor physical health past 30 days decreases respondents’ personal income by $857.
+A year increase in the respondents’ education increases respondents’ personal income by $4,845.

-The adjusted R squared value indicates that 17.2% of the variation in personal income can be explained by education in years, age in years, and days of poor physical health past 30 days.
+The adjusted R squared value indicates that 17.2% of the variation in respondents’ personal income can be explained by the respondents’ age, days of poor physical health past 30 days, and respondents' education in years.

-When reporting the coefficients, ensure that the sentence includes the units of both the independent and the dependent variable.
+When reporting the estimates (coefficients), ensure that the sentence includes the units (one unit, score, year, dollars, etc.) of both the independent and the dependent variable.

 • Independent variable (physhlth - days of physical issues during the past 30 days - 0-30 days)